arun96/sketching/README.md

 By default, the normal distribution will be used.
 However, to use any of the other four options, simply add the appropriate string (`XL/E/EM/EL`) as an additional parameter when generating reads - for example, running the command above with `XL` added (`./generate_reads.sh readsim MBARC_ZYMO reads_MBARC_ZYMO 0.0034 0.0033 0.0033 10000 10`) will now generate reads of exactly length 10KB.

 # Data availability

+The genomes for each of the mentioned experiments can be found here:

 ZYMO: https://www.zymoresearch.com/collections/zymobiomics-microbial-community-standards